BrycensRanch/gpu-screen-recorder-git-copr/README.md

 On a system with a i5 4690k CPU and a GTX 1080 GPU:\
 When recording Legend of Zelda Breath of the Wild at 4k, fps drops from 30 to 7 when using OBS Studio + nvenc, however when using this screen recorder the fps remains at 30.\
 When recording GTA V at 4k on highest settings, fps drops from 60 to 23 when using obs-nvfbc + nvenc, however when using this screen recorder the fps only drops to 58.\
-GPU Screen Recorder also produces much smoother videos than OBS when GPU utilization is close to 100%, see comparison here: [https://www.youtube.com/watch?v=zfj4sNVLLLg](https://www.youtube.com/watch?v=zfj4sNVLLLg).\
+GPU Screen Recorder also produces much smoother videos than OBS when GPU utilization is close to 100%, see comparison here: [https://www.youtube.com/watch?v=zfj4sNVLLLg](https://www.youtube.com/watch?v=zfj4sNVLLLg) and [https://www.youtube.com/watch?v=aK67RSZw2ZQ](https://www.youtube.com/watch?v=aK67RSZw2ZQ).\
 GPU Screen Recorder has much better performance than OBS Studio even with version 30.2 that does "zero-copy" recording and encoding, see: [https://www.youtube.com/watch?v=jdroRjibsDw](https://www.youtube.com/watch?v=jdroRjibsDw).\
 It is recommended to save the video to a SSD because of the large file size, which a slow HDD might not be fast enough to handle.
 Using variable framerate mode (-fm vfr) which is the default is also recommended as this reduces encoding load.
 Ultra quality is also overkill most of the time, very high (the default) or lower quality is usually enough.\
-Note that recording on AMD can have some performance issues on Wayland in the recording itself when recording without desktop portal unless your mesa version is 25.0.0 or greater.
+Note that for best performance you should close other screen recorders such as OBS Studio when using GPU Screen Recorder even if they are not recording, since they can affect performance even when idle.
+This is the case with OBS Studio.
 ## Note about optimal performance on NVIDIA
 NVIDIA driver has a "feature" (read: bug) where it will downclock memory transfer rate when a program uses cuda (or nvenc, which uses cuda), such as GPU Screen Recorder.
 To work around this bug, GPU Screen Recorder can overclock your GPU memory transfer rate to it's normal optimal level.\
 To enable overclocking for optimal performance use the `-oc` option when running GPU Screen Recorder.
 You also need to have "Coolbits" NVIDIA X setting set to "12" to enable overclocking.
 You can automatically add this option if you run `sudo nvidia-xconfig --cool-bits=12` and then reboot your computer.\